 Xenakis (pronounced Ze-NA-kis)

-Visitors to the campus may use the VisitUR network for basic internet access.
+Visitors to the campus may use the VisitUR network free of charge for basic internet access, which includes searching the online library catalog.
 Instructions are here.
 If they want to use library databases or other subscription services, they will need a network guest account.
 Guest accounts can only be created by Melanie or Linda.
 If neither is available, send the person to Boatwright's Service Desk, where staff can assist them.

 Library users expect that information regarding their reading habits will be kept confidential.
 The University of Richmond libraries are bound by ethical standards, as well as the law of the Commonwealth of Virginia, not to reveal confidential library records to anyone without properly drawn court orders.